 Many hikers have heard about Sawyer’s water filtration products, but recently they’ve released some new insect repellent products.
 My favourite is the Ultra 30 cream.
 They’ve figured out how to slow the release of the DEET meaning you can go up to 11 hours without reapplying.
 The cream application also guarantees that you’re not going to miss a spot or spray your clothes, plus a little goes a long way!

 All opinions shared here are my own.
-I share no affiliation with these companies nor do I receive any benefits from purchases.
+I share no affiliation with these companies.